ArtmeScienceLab/AnyFashionAttributeEditing/README.md

     <img src="./more_all.jpg" alt="Logo" width="100%">
   </div>

-## How to Use
+## Get Started

+## Resources Download
--【[**Obtain AFED**](https://drive.google.com/drive/)】 The AFED dataset consists of three sub-datasets, as illustrated in the Figure below.
+-【[**Obtain AFED**](https://drive.google.com/drive/)】The AFED dataset consists of three sub-datasets, as illustrated in the Figure below.
 It includes 300,000 (a) solid-colour women's clothing sketches (AFED-S-Colour), 300,000 (b) printed men's clothing sketches (AFED-S-Print), and 230,000 (c) human fashion images (AFED-H-Product).
 For the AFED-S-Colour and AFED-S-Print, the data were generated using a mature pipeline [**AiDA**](https://www.aida.com.hk/), which was previously utilised to create full-body sketch images with fine-grained fashion attributes.
 Generating these sketches required approximately 250 hours on a single NVIDIA GeForce GTX 3090 GPU.

 <div align="center">
     <img src="./dataset.jpg" alt="Logo" width="100%">
   </div>

+-【[**Pretrained Models**](https://drive.google.com/drive/)】A total of 14 baselines were compared, including seven GAN inversion methods, three diffusion-based editing methods, and four GAN-based attribute editing methods.
+We trained 27 models across three datasets, comprising StyleGAN models and models for eight GAN inversion methods (including Twin-Net).

 ## Citation
 ```bib

 ```

+## Acknowledgments

+This work is partially supported by the Laboratory for Artificial Intelligence in Design (Project Code: RP3-1), Innovation and Technology Fund, Hong Kong, SAR.
+This work is also partially supported by a grant from the Research Grants Council of the Hong Kong, SAR(Project No. PolyU/RGC Project PolyU 25211424).

 <br>